 Beth Greeley provides research, project support and editorial services for DCA assignments.
 She has served on the national Kellogg Foundation SPARK school readiness initiative, various Partners Health Care and affiliate projects and on the multi-year planning and implementation assignment for the Boston Opportunity Agenda.
-She co-authored Beyond the Grant, a recent article for The Foundation Review.
+She co-authored Beyond the Grant, an article for The Foundation Review.

 Prior to DCA, Ms. Greeley provided editorial services and publications support for such institutions as Mass.
 General Hospital, McLean Hospital, New England Medical Center, Peabody Essex Museum, the Perkins School and Bentley University.
 Earlier in her career, she was vice president of public relations at the advertising firm of Welch, Currier and was a senior account executive at Hill, Holliday, a national advertising agency.
 She earned a B.A. from the University of Massachusetts at Amherst and an M.S. at the Boston University School of Public Communication.

 Anne Ten Eyck serves as finance director for DCA, managing financial planning and reporting.
 She also provides project management support and research for DCA assignments.